Battle of Mišar

-The Battle of Mišar (бој на Мишару) was fought between Serbian revolutionaries and an Ottoman army, it took place from 13 to 15 August 1806 during the First Serbian Uprising.
+The Battle of Mišar (Бој на Мишару) was fought between Serbian revolutionaries and an Ottoman army, it took place from 13 to 15 August 1806 during the First Serbian Uprising.

 After repulsing an Ottoman force at Ivankovac, the year before, the Serbian insurgents under Karađorđe took strong position, entrenched in sconces on the field of Mišar Hill, near Šabac west of Belgrade.
 For two consecutive days they faced costly assault by an Ottoman Army and its Bosnian allies.
 On the third day, the Serbian cavalry attacked and defeated the Ottomans, the insurgents then conquered the citadels of Šabac and Belgrade.

 Prelude

 The Ottoman army made its way towards occupied Belgrade.
 Karađorđe came to Mišar, and made his plans with the rest of the Serbian commanders.
 Karađorđe calculated the strategic position and decided that the sconce should be on top of Mišar Hill, on the field on the hill, between the river Sava, the wood and the villages Zabar, Jelenča and Mišar.
-The sconce was placed in a north-south direction with cannons placed at two of its corners.
+The sconce was placed in a north–south direction with cannons placed at two of its corners.
 The fortress was made from earth in shape of a square with the northern side a little curved from the middle up to the gun position.
 It had a palisade as protection, and it had trenches around it.
 It had four cannons — one in a redan — and a place to put powder and ammunition.
-For four days, from Saturday to Thursday, there were smaller clashes with Ottoman scouts; the main engagement happened on Wednesday morning.